 This whakataukī speaks to the importance of human connection and relationships to people and place.
-These connections are what create a sense of community and enable individuals to thrive and flourish.
+This is what creates community and enables people to flourish.

 1. Unintentional injury of tamariki: snapshot of trends

 This chapter provides an overview of tamariki deaths from injuries (with a focus on the years from 2014 to 2018) and hospitalisations for unintentional injury (with a focus on the years 2017 to 2021).